History of New Mexico: Mexican–American War

 In 1846, during the Mexican–American War, American General Stephen W. Kearny marched down the Santa Fe Trail and entered Santa Fe without opposition to establish a joint civil and military government.
 Kearny's invasion force consisted of his army of 300 cavalry soldiers of the First Dragoons, about 1,600 Missouri volunteers in the First and Second Regiments of Fort Leavenworth, Missouri Mounted Cavalry, and the 500 man Mormon Battalion.
 Kearny appointed Charles Bent, a Santa Fe trail trader living in Taos, as acting civil governor.
 He then divided his forces into four commands: one, under Colonel Sterling Price, appointed military governor, was to occupy and maintain order in New Mexico with his approximately 800 troops; a second group under Colonel Alexander William Doniphan, with a little over 800 troops was ordered to capture El Paso, in the state of Chihuahua, Mexico and then join up with General Wool; the third, of about 300 dragoons mounted on mules, Kearny led under his command to California.
 The Mormon Battalion, mostly marching on foot under Lt.
 Col. Philip St. George Cooke, was directed to follow Kearny with wagons to establish a new southern route to California.

-When Kearny encountered Kit Carson, traveling East and bearing messages that California had already been subdued, he sent nearly 200 of his dragoons back to New Mexico.
-In California, about 400 soldiers of the California Battalion under John C. Fremont and another 400 soldiers under Commodore Robert Stockton of the U.S. Navy and Marines had taken control of the approximately 7,000 Californios from San Diego to Sacramento.
-New Mexico territory, which then included present-day Arizona, was under undisputed United States control, but the exact boundary with Texas was uncertain.
-Texas initially claimed all land North of the Rio Grande; but later agreed to the present boundaries.

 Kearny protected citizens in the new US territories under a form of martial law called the Kearny Code; it was essentially Kearny and the U.S. Army's promise that the US would respect existing religious and legal claims, and maintain law and order.
 The Kearny Code became one of the bases of New Mexico's legal code during its territorial period, which was one of the longest in United States history.
 Many of the provisions remain substantially unchanged today.